CheesecakeLabs/EZCoreData/README.md

 There is also the possibility of using your own NSMAnagedObjectContext in the convenience methods.
 All methods have an optonal parameter `context: NSManagedObjectContext` that is filled with one of the default contexts if you don't specify them.
 It's important to say that th pre-set contexts should work fine and there is Unit Tests to guarante that.

+## Files' Reference:
+- `EZCoreData`: used for managing the instances of the project's `NSPersistentContainer` and `NSManagedObjectContext`
+- `EZCoreDataLogger`, used for holding the default ENUMs for LogLevel, Error and ResultCallback, as well as some convenient methods to manage logging (error, warning and info logging)
+- `NSManagedObjectContext+Save`: contains a convenience method (actually, sync and/or async versions of a method) for when you want to ensure the `privateThreadContext` saved changes will be propagated in its parent and siblings.
+- `NSManagedObject+Create`: a set of convenience methods for creating and saving an Object
+- `NSManagedObject+Read`: contains convenience methods to count objects and read list or single objects from the database
+- `NSManagedObject+Update`: used to import objects to the database.
+Included the method `getOrCreate` as well
+- `NSManagedObject+Delete`: used to delete a list of objects with the given characteristics, allowing the user to avoid deleting from a given list

 ## Author